koibots8230/Newbie-Orientation/exercises/Conditionals.md

 You can use three different kinds of operators to make boolean expressions: Arithmetic Operators, Comparison Operators, and Logical Operators.

-Arithmetic operators are used for any arithmatic you would want to use, inside or outside of a boolean expression.
+Arithmetic operators are used for any arithmetic you would want to use, inside or outside of a boolean expression.
 |Arithmetic Operator|What it means|
 |---|---|
 |`+`|Addition|